claire-wong/ISBM-2.0-Client-SDK/README.md

 ## ISBM Message Models

-A message bus is a communication platform that allows different devices or processes to communicate with each other.
+An ISBM message bus is a communication platform that allows different devices or processes to communicate with each other.
 It serves as a centralized hub where messages are sent and received by various systems, enabling asynchronous and decoupled communication.
 This architecture facilitates scalability, flexibility, and interoperability within complex cluster.
 ISBM 2.0 (ISA-95 Message Service Model) defines two message bus models: the publication-subscribe (pub/sub) model and the request-response model.

 ### Publication-Subscription model